barchart/events-client-js/docs/content/sdk/lib-engine.md

 * * *

 ### EventFactory.for(customer, product) :id=eventfactoryfor
-> <p>Configures a new event factory, which will build events for a specific customer and product.</p>
+> Configures a new event factory, which will build events for a specific customer and product.

 **Kind**: static method of [<code>EventFactory</code>](#EventFactory)
 **Returns**: [<code>EventFactory</code>](#EventFactory)